 When you go to your first chiropractic appointment, the specialist will start with a physical examination.
 Years of training and experience will allow the chiropractor to identify the cause of your pain – from inflammation of the muscles or tendons to spine misalignments.

-Thus, chiropractic for upper back pain is a personalized treatment which targets the precise injured area.
-However, the most frequent types of chiropractic technique for this kind of pain are:
+Thus, chiropractic for upper back pain is a personalized treatment that targets the precise injured area.
+However, the most frequent types of chiropractic techniques for this kind of pain are:

 The Diversified Technique